Wood Island Lighthouse

 New England Eco Adventures

 Check out these lighthouse and special tours on a fast, low to the water, Navy S.E.A.L Rigid Inflatable Boat (R.I.B) that glides over the water.
-They offer tours to Nubble (Cape Neddick) light, Goat Island (Cape Porpoise) light, Wood Island light, and out to Boon Island lighthouse.
-They also offer a unique guided walk about tour on Goat Island lighthouse and grounds, a land/sea adventure cruise, among other custom cruises.
+They offer tours to Nubble (Cape Neddick) Light, Goat Island (Cape Porpoise) Light, Wood Island Light, and out to Boon Island Lighthouse.
+They also offer whale-watching, nature, and lighthouse tours including an "Ultimate Lighthouse Tour" around Casco Bay from Portland Harbor to see up to seven lighthouses.

 8 Western Ave